Blackthorn Solar Farm

 • Grid connection secured at Amesbury Bulk Supply Point

-• Access from Porton Road
+• Access from the north via Winterslow Road and Porton Road

 • Construction expected to take c7.5 months